-OERs in branches where company command is not a KD requirement) in their Official Military Personnel File.
+- a.
+Voluntary Transfer Incentive Program (VTIP).
+Functional designation is currently accomplished via VTIP.
+Details of VTIP are explained in Part One of Department of the Army Pamphlet (DA PAM) 600-3.
+Officers should refer to the most recent military personnel message on the topic for specifics and functional area requirements.
+Current FA50 requirements as of the publishing of this chapter are: - 1)Officers must have completed the Captain Career Course and should have at least 12 months of successful command Officer Evaluation Reports (OER) (or CPT branch qualifying (BQ) equivalent OERs in branches where company command is not a BQ requirement) in their Official Military Personnel File.
 Officers with experience in brigade, division, or corps headquarters are desired.
-Officers who are Captain Promotable and Major do not require field grade KD.

-- (2) A specific undergraduate degree is not required; however, those with undergraduate degrees in business, finance, project management, or human resources are highly encouraged to apply.
-We are looking for officers who have the technical aptitude to grasp complex, abstract ideas and understand key leadership actions that must be taken to adapt the Army as change occurs. - (3) Officers must possess the potential for Advanced Civilian Schooling, Training with Industry (TWI), and complex research fellowship programs.
+Officers who are Captain Promotable and Major do not require field grade KD. - 2) A specific undergraduate degree is not required; however, those with undergraduate degrees in business, finance, project management, or human resources are highly encouraged to apply. - 3) Officers must possess the potential for Advanced Civilian Schooling, Training with Industry (TWI), and complex research fellowship programs.

-d.
+b.
 Direct Commission

-- (1) Qualifications.
+- 1) Qualifications.
 Direct Commission candidates must have the technical aptitude to grasp complex, abstract ideas and understand key leadership actions that must be taken to adapt the Army as change occurs.
-In addition, we are looking for candidates with the following Knowledge, Skills, and Abilities: - (a) Knowledge of: change management; affordability, suitability, and feasibility of modernization requirements and resource allocations; decision making processes; innovation and organizational change processes. - (b) Skills in: resource management; synchronizing, coordinating, and integrating planning team efforts; developing programs of actions and milestones; business analytics, transformation, and resource management as a project manager. - (c) Abilities to: communicate effectively to advise senior leaders on second- and third-order effects; determine requirements for mission-required capabilities and modernization efforts as part of transformation analysis; think strategically; and solve complex problems. - (2) Experience.
-Credible experience in a comparable field of work, to include manner of performance, is always preferred over educational background; the greater experience in applicable work areas may outweigh that of education requirements.
-Preferred Fields of Work: Project/Program Management; Consulting; Resource Management; Organizational Behavior; Innovation Development; Organizational Design and/or Structure; Resource Requirements Determination and/or Management; Strategic Planning; and Programming, Budgeting, and Execution. - (3) Education.
-A specific undergraduate degree is not required likewise, education is viewed as a single factor rather than an absolute discriminator; minimal standards established by AR 601-100.
-Preferred Academic Discipline: Business, Finance, Project Management, Public Policy, or Public Administration. - (4) Training.
-The Functional Area recognizes the multitude of Project Management Institute (PMI) certifications to include Certified Associate in Project Management (CAPM), Project Management Professional (PMP), and PMI Agile Certified Practitioner (PMI-ACP), as well as the Lean Six-Sigma family of certifications as applicable for Force Managers but not required.
+In addition, we are looking for candidates with the following Knowledge, Skills, and Abilities: - (a) Knowledge of change management; affordability, suitability, and feasibility of modernization requirements and resource allocations; decision making processes; innovation and organizational change processes. - (b) Skills in resource management; synchronizing, coordinating, and integrating planning team efforts; developing programs of actions and milestones; business analytics, transformation, and resource management as a project manager. - (c) Ability to communicate effectively to advise senior leaders on second- and third-order effects; determine requirements for mission-required capabilities and modernization efforts as part of transformation analysis; think strategically; and solve complex problems. - 2) Experience.
+Credible experience in a comparable field of work, including manner of performance, is always preferred over educational background; greater experience in applicable work areas may outweigh that of education requirements.
+Preferred Fields of Work: Project/Program Management; Consulting; Resource Management; Organizational Behavior; Innovation Development; Organizational Design and/or Structure; Resource Requirements Determination and/or Management; Strategic Planning; and Programming, Budgeting, and Execution. - 3) Education.
+A specific undergraduate degree is not required likewise, education is viewed as a single factor rather than an absolute discriminator; within minimal standards established by AR 601-100.
+Preferred Academic Discipline: Business, Finance, Project Management, Public Policy, or Public Administration. - 4) Training.
+The Functional Area recognizes the multitude of Project Management Institute (PMI) certifications to include Certified Associate in Project Management (CAPM), Project Management Professional (PMP), and PMI Agile Certified Practitioner (PMI-ACP), as well as the Lean Six-Sigma family of certifications.
+While not a requirement, direct commission applicants should have some level of certification relevant to force management.

-3. Officer development and assignments
+4. Officer development and assignments